MvvmCross/MvvmCross/MvvmCross.Forms/readme.txt

 - Android project (ignore if not building for Android) -
 1. Add a reference to the Mono.Android.Export assembly.
-2. Inside MainActivity.cs, change the MainActivity class to inherit from MvxFormsAppCompatActivity<MvxFormsAndroidSetup<Core.App, FormsUI.App>, Core.App, FormsUI.App, MainViewModel> instead of Activity (See Forms/AndroidContent/MainActivity.cs.pp in sample files).
+2. Inside MainActivity.cs, change the MainActivity class to inherit from MvxFormsAppCompatActivity<MvxFormsAndroidSetup<Core.App, FormsUI.App>, Core.App, FormsUI.App> instead of Activity (See Forms/AndroidContent/MainActivity.cs.pp in sample files).
 3. Still inside MainActivity, delete all the pre-populated methods to leave a blank class.
 4. Add a new XML file that defines an AppCompat theme to the Resources/values folder called styles.xml.
 (See Forms/AndroidContent/styles.xml.pp in sample files)
 5. Ensure the theme created in the previous step is referenced in the Attribute for the MainActivity class (See Forms/AndroidContent/MainActivity.cs.pp in sample files).